sp872-Sarang/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback you got here.**\*\*

+Evan Lin: It would be better to change the color of the light gradually.

 ## Part B. Act out the Interaction

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\*
+\*\***Are there things that seemed better on paper than acted out?**\*\* As the interaction is simple, I found that act out the interaction did not seem to be better than the paper.
+Act out even seems to be a bit overkill in this case

-\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*
+\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\* We think it would be better if the light color can change gradually with respect to the temperature instead of suddenly

 ## Part C. Prototype the device